When is Better Call Saul season 6 released on Netflix?

 It's the end of the beginning for Saul Goodman.

-Strangely enough, the more Better Call Saul has developed, the closer it has tied into the storyline of its big brother Breaking Bad, yet the more it has felt like a masterpiece of its own.
+The more Better Call Saul has developed, the closer it has tied into the storyline of its big brother Breaking Bad, the more it has felt like masterpiece.

 Vince Gilligan’s prequel spin-off is a triumph in its own right, and it will return for one last spin next year as the events of the series catch up to Walter White and Jesse Pinkman’s misadventures.